 Primetime Ratings: ABC, CBS Split Win

-ABC and CBS split the win in Thursday prime ratings, both scoring a 1.2 in viewers 18-49, per the Nielsen overnights, and a 6 share.
+ABC and CBS were the top scorers in Thursday prime, both networks posting a 1.5 in viewers 18-49, per the Nielsen overnights, and a 6 share.
+That was better than the 1.0/4 that NBC put up.

+ABC saw some growth in its Thursday dramas thanks in part to it Scandal/How to Get Away With Murder crossover.
+Grey’s Anatomy was a flat 2.0, while Scandal was up 18% to 1.3 and How to Get Away With Murder grew 38% to 1.1.

+On CBS, Big Bang Theory was down 11% to 2.5 and Young Sheldon down 9% to 2.1, before Mom scored a 1.5 and Life in Pieces a 1.1.
+The latter two were off a tenth of a point, as was drama SWAT at 0.9.

 The television industry's top news stories, analysis and blogs of the day.